Bertha Benz: First cross-country automobile journey, 1888

 She cleaned a blocked fuel line with her hat pin and used her garter as insulation material.
 A blacksmith had to help mend a chain at one point.
 When the wooden brakes began to fail, Benz visited a cobbler to install leather, making the world's first pair of brake linings.
 An evaporative cooling system was employed to cool the engine, making water supply a big worry along the trip.
 The trio added water to their supply every time they stopped.
 The car's two gears were not enough to surmount uphill inclines and Eugen and Richard often had to push the vehicle up steep roads.
 Benz reached Pforzheim somewhat after dusk, notifying her husband of her successful journey by telegram.
 She drove back to Mannheim several days later.

+The trip was officially forbidden and Benz risked a penalty.
+There were no suitable roads and signs, only a few signposts.
+It was life-threatening because of the fragility of the car and the road conditions.
+The wagon was three-wheeled, but the paths were driven by four-wheeled horse-drawn carriages, so the dainty front wheel rattled over tufts of grass, sticks and stones.

-The novel trip received a great deal of publicity, as she had sought.
-The drive was a key event in the technical development of the automobile.
+The trip received a great deal of publicity, as she had sought, and was a key event in the technical development of the automobile.
+She reported everything that had happened along the way and made important suggestions, such as the introduction of an additional gear for climbing hills and brake linings to improve brake-power.
 The pioneering couple introduced several improvements after Bertha's experiences.
-She reported everything that had happened along the way and made important suggestions, such as the introduction of an additional gear for climbing hills and brake linings to improve brake-power.
 Her trip demonstrated to the burgeoning automotive industry that test drives were essential to their business.

-Later life

-Benz died in her villa in Ladenburg in 1944, where the workshop of Carl Benz had been built after they had moved there in 1906 and he established a solely family-held business, Benz and Sons.
-Carl Benz had died in 1929, after the success of Daimler-Benz was assured.
-Members of the family resided in the home for 25 more years.
-The Benz home now has been designated as historic and is used as a scientific meeting facility for a nonprofit foundation, the Daimler and Benz Foundation, which aims to promote science and research in order to gain a better understanding of the correlation between man, the environment and technology.
+1889–1929

+After Bertha's test drive, Benz & Cie. became the world’s largest automobile company.

+In 1906, the family moved to Ladenburg, where Karl, Bertha, and sons Eugen and Richard started another solely family-held automobile business, named Benz Sons (Benz Söhne), which remained family-owned.
+It folded in 1924 after years of German inflation 1914 to 1923.

-In 1925 Carl Benz wrote the following in his memoirs: "Only one person remained with me in the small ship of life when it seemed destined to sink.
+In 1925, Karl Benz wrote the following in his memoirs: "Only one person remained with me in the small ship of life when it seemed destined to sink.
 That was my wife.
 Bravely and resolutely she set the new sails of hope."

-Honours
+In 1926, Benz & Cie. merged with Gottlieb Daimler and Wilhelm Maybach's company to form Daimler-Benz, which became home to the Mercedes-Benz.
+Karl Benz died in 1929 with the beginning of the Great Depression.